Frequently Asked Questions

 Q: Where can I find a copy of the PHA Board meeting minutes and financial statements?

-A: Meeting minutes, financial statements, and other information is available to all active PHA members after logging in using their email address and the password provided by the website's automated service.
+A: PHA Board meeting minutes and annual financial statements are available to all active PHA members after logging in using their email address and the password provided by the website's automated service.

 Q: The sidewalk near my house needs repair.
 How do I get the city to do that?